legale/kmodlike/README.md

 ## Purpose

-Provides a reliable module loader that can dynamically load/unload shared libraries, validate module interfaces, and automatically unload modules on crashes (SIGSEGV) without terminating the main program.
+Provides a reliable module loader that can dynamically load/unload shared libraries, validate module interfaces, and automatically unload modules on fatal signals without terminating the main program.

+The system handles all fatal signals (SIGSEGV, SIGBUS, SIGFPE, SIGILL, SIGABRT, SIGSYS) by automatically unloading the crashed module and continuing operation.

 ## Build